TheSilvered/nest/docs/c_api/c_api-str.md

 **Description:**

-Get the length in bytes of the value of a Nest `Str` object.
+@return The length in bytes of the value of a Nest `Str` object.

 ---